 Did that phrase—strategic priority—just make your blood run cold?

 I get it.
-After all, I’ve spent my whole career avoiding the corporate world so I never have to hear jargon-y phrases like “value-added best practices” or “customer-centric core strengths.”
+After all, I’ve created a career writing for alumni magazines so I can avoid the corporate world and never have to hear jargon-y phrases like “value-added best practices” or “customer-centric core strengths.”

 But unless you have complete autonomy in your publications, you probably have to think about your institution’s strategic priorities.